What are global firms with presence in Israel doing after Hamas attack

 Inditex SA:

-"Our stores will remain temporarily closed and return timeframes will be extended by 30 days from their reopening," a message on Zara-owner Inditex's website in Israel showed.
+"Our stores will remain temporarily closed and return timeframes will be extended by 30 days from their reopening," a message on Zara's website in Israel showed.

 The world's biggest fashion retailer has 84 stores in Israel, all operated under franchise.